 Cable Depot, Sofia

-Gabriella Loffël
+Gabriela Loffël

-The central work in the booth is ‘Embedded Language.
+‘Embedded Language’ (Installation / 2 Channel video / Headsets / 19min. / 2013).
 At an International Defence Exhibition in Poland, the artist interviewed, in English, an executive from a Polish arms manufacturing firm.
 She then transposed this filmed interview in a Dubbing-studio in Montreal, Canada.
-There, dubbing artist and actor Jean-Luc Montminy (who is the FrenchCanadian voice for actors including Bruce Willis and Denzel Washington) dubbed the interview into French in collaboration with a studio director and a sound engineer, as would be done for a motion picture production.
+There, dubbing artist and actor Jean-Luc Montminy(who is the French-Canadian voice for actors including Bruce Willis and Denzel Washingtonamong others) dubbed the interview into French in collaboration with a studio director and a sound engineer, using the similar infrastructure as for a major film production.
 ‘Embedded Language’ captures this moment of language and discourse deconstruction and reconstruction with Löffel’s camera.
-The moment at which an arms engineer is given another language and other words by a dubbing artist and the technical infrastructure at a cinema becomes visible here.
-This process can possibly lead to questions about language and power and their (in)visibility, and also brings in the issue of armed politics in relation to film and the film industry.
+The moment at which an arms engineer is given another language and other words by a dubbing artist translated in a fictional space, as cinema, becomes visible and audible here.
 The installation comprises two synchronized screens and the sound on headphones.
 The audio is in French.